 Stop dropping hints.
-Rather than ignoring texts or calls in the hopes that they get the hint, reply, after all, if they’re still attempting to reach out even though we’ve tried to blankety-blank them, they’re not on the same page.
+Rather than ignoring texts or calls in the hopes that they get the hint, reply.
+If they’re still attempting to reach out even though we’ve tried to blankety-blank them, they’re not on the same page.
 Be direct and then leave things be.

-Remember, when it comes to the early stages of dating, we have the right to not be attracted or to not want to pursue things but–and it is a big but–we can make things easier for ourselves by having enough self-awareness and self-discipline to not say or do things that are about instant gratification and pumping up our ego.
-This way, we don’t over-promise, under-deliver and then excuse ourselves from ending things decently on the basis that the person is a stranger and that we’re not dating.
-Why were we saying that stuff then?
+In the early stages of dating, we have the right not to be attracted or to not want to pursue things.
+But, life becomes much easier when we have self-awareness and self-discipline to avoid saying/doing things driven by instant gratification and pumping up our ego.
+In turn, we won’t over-promise, under-deliver and then excuse ourselves from ending things decently on the basis that the person is a stranger and that we’re “not in a relationship”.
+Why were we saying/doing that stuff then?

 OK, so how can we minimise being ghosted?

 Sure, we can avoid dating altogether but what would be the point?
 We cannot control the uncontrollable or guarantee a decent ending.
 However, who we date in the first place lends the situation to being disappeared on.

 Conflict avoidant people who we’ve often convinced ourselves that things are ‘perfect’ and dismissed code amber and red alerts, are big-time ghosters. ?

 Staying grounded and being personally secure rather than coming from a place of, Am I about to be screwed over or abandoned? limits our involvement with ghosters.
 We dodge being involved with ambiguous, flashy, Fast-Forwarding, Future Faking showboating types who want to soap us up with fantasy.